Vandalism of art: As political protest

 In Ostend, the beach promenade has a 1931 sculptural monument to Leopold II of Belgium, showing Leopold and grateful Ostend fishermen and Congolese.
 The inscription accompanying the Congolese group notes: "De dank der Congolezen aan Leopold II om hen te hebben bevrijd van de slavernij onder de Arabieren" ("The gratitude of the Congolese to Leopold II for having liberated them from slavery under the Arabs").
 In 2004, an activist group cut off the hand of the leftmost Congolese bronze figure, in protest against the atrocities committed in the Congo.
 The city council decided to keep the statue in its new form, without the hand.

 In 2009, the archivist Joel Chung Yin-chai, one of the friends of the late graffiti artist Tsang Tsou-choi, vandalised a number of Tsang's works.
 This was done in protest of the fact that, despite the Hong Kong Government promising to preserve Tsang's works, the Highways Department had painted over one of them earlier that year.

 The Egyptian revolution of 2011, also known as 25 January Revolution, started on 25 January 2011 and spread across Egypt.
 These riots lead to mass destruction of Egyptian arts, from sculptures to other ancient artifacts.

 During the George Floyd protests in 2020, the public sculpture Serve & Protect in Salt Lake City's Public Safety Building was vandalized.
 The sculpture is of a large pair of hands, representing the service of the police, and the sculpture was vandalised with red paint such that the hands appeared bloodied.
 This was done to draw attention to police brutality.
 The paint was washed off the next day.

-In 2022, two Just Stop Oil activists threw tomato soup onto the painting Sunflowers by Vincent Van Gogh at the National Gallery in London.The painting was covered with glass, and was unharmed with exception to minor damage to the frame.
-The pair, Phoebe Plummer and Anna Holland, were arrested and the painting was put back on display later that day.
+In 2022, two Just Stop Oil activists threw tomato soup onto the painting Sunflowers by Vincent Van Gogh at the National Gallery in London.
+The painting was covered with glass, and was unharmed with exception to minor damage to the frame.
+The pair were arrested and the painting was put back on display later that day.